-Bodybuilding is centered on building your body’s muscles through weightlifting and nutrition.
+Bodybuilding focuses on building your body’s muscles through weight-lifting and tailored nutrition.

 Whether recreational or competitive, bodybuilding is often referred to as a lifestyle, as it involves both the time you spend in and outside the gym.